AMontilla8/build-a-website/README.md

 # Build a Responsive Website!

 For your first project, you're going to build a responsive website using HTML and CSS.
-You'll research and pick a design for a website and build an honest replica of it.
+You'll pick one of a few provided designs and build an honest replica of it.

 ## Instructions